larsjuvik/hasher/README.md

 # hasher

-Hasher is an easy-to-use hash-verifyer, used to check the integrity of your downloaded files.
+Hasher is a easy-to-use hash tool for hsashin your files.